andrewsingh/nlp-project/README.md

-# nlp-project
+# 11-411 NLP Project
-Project for 11-411 Natural Language Processing
+Team Met on Piazza's solution for Carnegie Mellon's 11-411 Natural Language Processing class project.
+The project is a Wikipedia question answering and generation system.
+Given a Wikipedia article, the system both answers questions about the content of the article and generates new questions about the article.
+We ended up placing 2nd in the class competition.

+To learn more about how our system works, watch this [video](https://youtu.be/6QDrZ24SIbc).

 ## Running the question answering testing script
 Checkout the repo and cd to the root.